Frontenda/wp-phone-message/readme.txt

 * Enter the form title
 * Enter form text
 * Enter form bottom text
+* Possibility to add name field in shortcode form
+* Possibility to add address field in shortcode form
+* Possibility to add phone number field in shortcode form
+* Possibility to add email address field in shortcode form
-* Possibility to add name field
+* Possibility to add name field in widget form
-* Possibility to add address field
+* Possibility to add address field in widget form
-* Possibility to add phone number field
+* Possibility to add phone number field in widget form
-* Possibility to add email address field
+* Possibility to add email address field in widget form
 * Making fields mandatory
 * Possibility to set fields placeholder